Uptane Standard for Design and Implementation 2.1.0

 To properly check Timestamp metadata, an ECU SHOULD:

-- Check that it has been signed by the threshold of keys specified in the latest Root metadata file.
+- Check that it has been signed by the threshold of unique keys specified in the latest Root metadata file.
 If the new Timestamp metadata file is not properly signed, discard it, abort the update cycle, and report the signature failure.
 (Checks for an arbitrary software attack.)

 - Check that the version number of the previous Timestamp metadata file, if any, is less than or equal to the version number of this Timestamp metadata file.
 If the new Timestamp metadata file is older than the trusted Timestamp metadata file, discard it, abort the update cycle, and report the potential rollback attack.
 (Checks for a rollback attack.)